 Michael A. Lonergan

 Michael Lonergan works with Georgia Oak’s partner companies to grow revenue, while also evaluating new investment opportunities.
-Michael’s Georgia roots helped shape our mission and commitment to promoting economic growth and sustainability throughout the state.
+Michael’s Georgia roots helped shape our mission and commitment to promoting economic growth and sustainability throughout the state and the broader Southeast.

 Prior to founding Georgia Oak, Michael was Vice President of Private Equity for Strategic Value Partners (SVP), a global hedge fund.
 Based in London, Michael led the diligence efforts on control buyout transactions and evaluated credit investments for SVP’s “loan to own” strategy.